 This is why I founded Women’s Sport Trust – but the concept will only work if we all get involved.”

 Jo Bostock is the founder of Pause Consultancy, a leadership development business that advises global businesses, leading media organisations and influential third sector clients on inclusive leadership.
 She believes that it’s vital for senior leaders and top team teams to understand the values that drive them and what it means in practice to be authentic.
 Through coaching, workshops and conferences, Jo is keen to stimulate critical reflection and debate about how people can exercise influence about the things that matter to them.
-She is also an Associate Director at Stonewall and has published research into the value of diverse role models.
-Jo specialises in gender progression in the workplace and is currently writing a book for Cambridge University about the different ways in which women see themselves as successful.
+Jo specialises in gender progression in the workplace and has written a book for Cambridge University about the different ways in which women see themselves as successful.

 “The main driver for my involvement in the Women’s Sport Trust is a determination to create more opportunities for women and girls to engage in sport if they want to.
 When women can’t see other women actively participating in sport, getting funded to do so and receiving media coverage when they excel – that’s a problem.